Data Analytics

 Case Study

 Predictive Quality and Production.
 Find out how a Tier 1 automotive supplier was faced with the task of developing electromechanical components for a future electric vehicle concept.
 With a steep start-up curve to the customer's usual series quality, the company had to implement a new production technology with new materials.
-Together with ROI-EFESO, it expanded its necessary core competencies.
+Together with EFESO, it expanded its necessary core competencies.

 Case Study

 A manufacturer of machinery and special machines has already achieved a high level of automation in its production processes.
 Now the company is setting its sights on further, cross-departmental goals for process automation.
-Together with ROI-EFESO, it is defining fields of application in the operations area in which Robot Process Automation (RPA) tools are to ensure time savings and relieve employees.
+Together with EFESO, it is defining fields of application in the operations area in which Robot Process Automation (RPA) tools are to ensure time savings and relieve employees.